thunderrun/software-engineering-cheat-sheet/readme.md

 - Strive for collaboration
 - Stay focused; modularize your discussion
 - If something is unclear, draw a picture
+- Move on when
-- (a) Once you agree to someone, move on. (b) If you can't agree to something, move on. (c) If a feature or function is unclear and cannot be clarified at the moment, move on.
+    - Once you agree to someone
+    - If you can't agree to something
+    - If a feature or function is unclear and cannot be clarified at the moment
 - Negotitation is not a contest or a game.
 It works best when both parties win.

 ## Planning Principles